SAP-samples/cloud-extension-ecc-business-process/mission/create-API/bupa/README.md

 *&----------------------------------------------------------------------------------------------*
 *  & Object         : ZCL_ZAPI_BUSINESS_P_DPC_EXT=========A_BUSINESSPARTNE_GET_ENTITY
 *  &--------------------------------------------------------------------------------------------*
-*  & Purpose        : Retreive the Business lv_partner Full Name from ECC to populate in CAP
+*  & Purpose        : Retreive the Business Partner Full Name from ECC to populate in CAP

 *  & Author         : Syed Ejazuddin(SAP)

 *  &--------------------------------------------------------------------------------------------*
 *  & Change Log : This Method has a scope for further extension and improvement
 *  &--------------------------------------------------------------------------------------------*